ccamel/awesome-ccamel/README.md

 - [agentskills/agentskills](https://github.com/agentskills/agentskills) - Specification and documentation for Agent Skills
 - [aida-ugent/fairret](https://github.com/aida-ugent/fairret) - A fairness library in PyTorch.
 - [aiming-lab/MetaClaw](https://github.com/aiming-lab/MetaClaw) - 🦞 Just talk to your agent — it learns and EVOLVES 🧬.
-- [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
-Both self-hosted and Cloud-hosted.
+- [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - Open-source data movement for ELT pipelines and AI agents — from APIs, databases & files to warehouses, lakes, and AI applications.
+Both self-hosted and Cloud.
 - [alexdolbun/python-highload-mcp](https://github.com/alexdolbun/python-highload-mcp) - MCP Server for legacy and new python high load engineering
 - [amcat/progressmonitor](https://github.com/amcat/progressmonitor) - Python classes for tracking (sub)task progress (inspired by Eclipse ProgressMonitor, but more pythonic)
 - [amyreese/markdown-pp](https://github.com/amyreese/markdown-pp) - Preprocessor for Markdown files to generate a table of contents and other documentation needs